anb-hq/AnB_Prime_ToDoList_HORTHOURTOURLENG/README.md

  - Search function for search Title of Tasks

- - store data in localstorage
+ - Store data in local storage

 # Technologies used

-Main technologies used in this project include:
+The main technologies used in this project include:

 - React